 7 Reasons Why You Should Be Growing Herbs

 Throughout my life, I’ve always found a way to grow herbs.
-Sometimes, it would be a standalone herb garden, other times herbs planted in between flowers and vegetables.
+Sometimes, it would be a standalone herb garden, other times herbs were planted in between flowers and vegetables.
 I’ve enjoyed growing herbs on my kitchen windowsill and once, my partner bought me a huge standing herb bed to grow these wonderful plants.

-There something magical about these aromatic plants.
+There's something magical about these aromatic plants.
 They can be used for healing purposes, cooking, and adding to little posies of pretty flowers.
 You don’t need a large space for them either.
 A pot or tub will suffice!

 Find out why you should be growing herbs as I share seven good reasons for having a few of these plants in your garden, backyard, or on a sunny windowsill.